-5.7 Suggested improvements
+5.9 Suggested improvements

-- 5.7.1 In the 2021 survey we asked respondents to tell us their suggestions for how local bus services could be improved (see Table 5.4).
-This year we sought a more focussed response by asking them to give us only one change. - 5.7.2 It is clear from responses throughout the surveys in 2021 and 2022 that even where satisfaction is high for current service provision, there is a clear wish for improved frequencies and services connecting to more places, both within and outside of West Berkshire.
+5.9.1 In the 2021 survey we asked respondents to tell us their suggestions for how local bus services could be improved.
+We have refined this to ask for only one change.
+It is clear from responses throughout the surveys that even where satisfaction is high for current service provision, there is a clear wish for improved frequencies and services connecting to more places, both within and outside of West Berkshire.